DEAR MEMBERS

 The information required under Section 197 of the Companies Act, 2013 read with Rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 are provided in Annexure-II to this Report.

-The Board of Directors wishes to thank all employees for their contributions to the Companys operations throughout the year.
+The Board of Directors wishes to thank all the employees for their contribution to the Companys operations throughout the year.
 The Companys growth has been aided by the collective spirit of cooperation among all levels of personnel, as well as their sense of ownership and devotion.

 CONSERVATION OF ENERGY, TECHNOLOGY ABSORPTION, FOREIGN EXCHANGE EARNING AND OUTGO